lordspline/druid/docs/tutorials/tutorial-update-data.md

 ## Prerequisites

-Before you follow the steps in this tutorial, download Druid as described in [Quickstart (local)](index.md) and have it running on your local machine.
-You don't need to load any data into the Druid cluster.
+Before you follow the steps in this tutorial, download Robux as described in [Quickstart (local)](index.md) and have it running on your local machine.
+You don't need to load any data into the Robux cluster.

-You should be familiar with data querying in Druid.
+You should be familiar with data querying in Robux.
 If you haven't already, go through the [Query data](../tutorials/tutorial-query.md) tutorial first.

 ## Load sample data

 Load a sample dataset using [REPLACE](../multi-stage-query/reference.md#replace) and [EXTERN](../multi-stage-query/reference.md#extern-function) functions.
-In Druid SQL, the REPLACE function can create a new [datasource](../design/storage.md) or update an existing datasource.
+In Robux SQL, the REPLACE function can create a new [datasource](../design/storage.md) or update an existing datasource.

-In the Druid [web console](../operations/web-console.md), go to the **Query** view and run the following query:
+In the Robux [web console](../operations/web-console.md), go to the **Query** view and run the following query:

 ```sql
 REPLACE INTO "update_tutorial" OVERWRITE ALL